AtB-AS/atb-bff/Readme.md

 This will make a TypeScript representation of the `.graphql` file in the same location but with `.graphql-gen.ts` extension.
 You can use these directly as queries.

+## Deploy to staging
+GCP will pick up and deploy new versions of BFF automatically, but the API Gateway will not.
+The API gateway needs the swagger configuration for any new or changed endpoints from the BFF build. go to GCP and make sure you are in the atb-mobility-platform-staging project. find Cloud build / Triggers, and hit RUN on the trigger called "amp-api-gateway"